urlgrey/hsmm-pi/README.md

         git pull
         sh install.sh
 1. Access the web UI and check the configuration.
 Save the Network and Location settings, even if no changes are needed.
 1. If the save operation fails, then you might need to replace the SQLite database file due to database schema changes.
-Runn the following command:
+Run the following command:

         cd ~/hsmm-pi/
         sudo cp src/var/data/hsmm-pi/hsmm-pi.sqlite /var/data/hsmm-pi/